davidsmedley11/davidsmedley11/README.md

 ### 🚀 What I'm Learning

-- **Programming Language:** Javascript, Go, Backend Developing (📌 See the full roadmap on the card above!)
+- **Programming Language:** Javascript, Go, Backend Developing
+- **Bachelor of Science:** Physics and Mathematics - Open University (📌 See the full roadmap on the card above!)

 ---